Technical Recruiting Cheat Sheet: A Beginner's Guide

 Here is a quick list of qualities that each role demands:

-This role involves working between backend developers and other non-technical stakeholders such as those in design to create the client-facing side of the product.
+The frontend developer role involves working between backend developers and other non-technical stakeholders such as those in design to create the client-facing side of the product.
 Essentially, it bridges the technical and the non-technical worlds in your company.

-This role involves writing server-side code, building APIs, and ensuring that product designs are scalable.
+The backend developer role involves writing server-side code, building APIs, and ensuring that product designs are scalable.
 They are the architects of the product foundation for the frontend developer to build on.
 Here is the technical recruiting cheat sheet for hiring them:

 This is a support role that combines a knowledge of operations, software development, and QA to facilitate the development process and ensure that the product being built is robust both technically and financially.
 Have a look at this specific technical recruiting cheat sheet.